ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    To determine an appropriate ACCOUNT field for Level 1 systems, run ``groups``, and it will return a list of projects you have permissions for.
 Not all of the listed projects/groups have an HPC allocation, but those that do are potentially valid account names.

-Minimum parameter settings for Level 1 machines:
+Minimum parameter settings for running the out-of-the-box SRW App case on Level 1 machines:

 **Cheyenne:**